 How about a Thank You sticker on a small packet of sweets sent with an order or for a particular customer.
 Or maybe on a wine bottle if you’re feeling particularly generous!

 For those with regular customers such as a hairdresser or salon, keep a note of customer birthdays and a stash or wine or chocolates – use a sticker to say Thank you.

 Social media stickers

-Create a series of stickers that direct customers towards your social media or your blog and website – make it fun and they’ll be tempted to have a look at what you have to offer.
+Create stickers that direct customers towards your social media or your blog and website – make it fun and they’ll be tempted to have a look at what you have to offer.

 Make your stickers useful

-Print useful information on your stickers that will tempt customers to keep them for future reference or for you to stick to products.
+Print useful information on your stickers that will tempt customers to keep them for future reference or for them to stick to products.